boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 ## The Boring Alternative

-Meanwhile, a small company kept their bathtub.

-**Their infrastructure:**

-They kept the bathtub from 2005.
+The other company kept the bathtub from 2005.
 It works the same as it always did.
 Zero monthly cost.
 Nobody wastes time thinking about it.
 The entire team focuses on building product instead of managing hygiene infrastructure.

 **After 10 years:**